sunh20/ECoG_data_curation/merge_hospital_edfs/README.md

 See the *data_upload_download* folder for information about this part.

-## Step 3: Preprocess the EDF data
+## Step 3: Preprocess the EDF data (include Steve_preprocPipeline.py, runPreprocMain.sh, Steve_libPreprocess.py)

 As far as we can tell, the ECoG data we recieve from the EDFs does not have any preprocessing done.
 This means that there are issues such as DC drift, common-mode noise, and high-amplitude activity that should be corrected regardless of the analysis performed later.
 The techniques used are pretty simple, but they take a long time to run because of the size of each EDF.
 Expect several hours (if not a day or two) for each subject.
 The end result will be an H5 file, which can be loaded into Matlab or Python (all steps shown here use Python).